cloudfoundry-incubator/quarks-operator/docs/controllers/extendedjob.md

 One-off jobs run directly when created, just like native k8s jobs, but still persist their output.

-They can't have a `triggers` section and specify `run: now` instead.
+They can't have a `triggers` section and specify `run: once` instead.

 ### Persisted Output